openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-opff-reinstall.md

 - verification of snapshot state on off2 and ovh3
 - use chattr +i on mountpoints, see https://serverfault.com/questions/313994/how-to-prevent-access-to-unmounted-mount-point

+- remove svg of leaderboard on OPFF

 ### TODO for off install
 - Generate JS assets via github action and add to release
 - Minions for off
 - pb madenearme - WONTFIX ?
+-